wwpass/gluu/INSTALLATION.md

 Set both options to "wwpass".
 ![Authentication method](./images/auth_method.png)

+Click "Update" to save the settings.

 ### Test the setup

 Open "https://<your.gluu.url>/" in a different broswer, not the one you used to configure it.

 Try to sign in to your Gluu server with WWPass and bind your account using either email or username and password.

-If something doesn't work as expected, return to your main mrowser and revert "Configuration -> Manage Authentication -> Default Authentication Method" back to "auth_ldap_server" while you are trobleshooting the problem.
+If something doesn't work as expected, return to your main b    rowser and revert "Configuration -> Manage Authentication -> Default Authentication Method" back to "auth_ldap_server" while you are trobleshooting the problem.

 ## Troubleshooting